barryross/15puzzle/README.md

 * We `.map()` through `pieces` and create a `<GamePiece>` for each element
   - Each `<GamePiece>` is provided the coordinates (x,y) of where that piece will be positioned in the 4 x 4 square once the puzzle is solved

-	- When a `<GamePiece>` is clicked, its location relative to the blacked out square is calculated and if it borders the blacked out square, it the two are swapped.
+	- When a `<GamePiece>` is clicked, its location relative to the blacked out square is calculated and if it borders the blacked out square, the two are swapped.

 	- We keep track of the number of inversions on the board at any given time.
-An inversion is defined as tiles that are out of order when compared to the tiles when the puzzle is solved.
+An inversion is defined as any instance whereby a tile's current index is lower than its index in th solved puzzle.

 ```
 Indices can be thought of as: